List of satanic ritual abuse allegations: Brazil

 In the early 1990s, Superior Universal Alignment, an Argentinian-based international cult, was implicated in the ritualistic murders of several children.

 A number of prominent citizens were arrested in relation to the murders, and it later emerged that they had paid the cult to conduct the murderous ceremonies.
-A search of cult member's houses turned up cult registers, guns, hooded cloaks, 100 videotapes of cult ceremonies and satanist publications, including a 200-page book by cult leader Valentina de Andrade called God, the Great Farce.
-Brazilian authorities suggested that the cult was connected to Satanic groups internationally.
+A search of cult members' homes turned up cult registers, guns, hooded cloaks, 100 videotapes of cult ceremonies, and satanist publications, including a 200-page book by cult leader Valentina de Andrade called God, the Great Farce.
+Brazilian authorities suggested that the cult was connected to satanic groups internationally.

 In 2003, five members of the Superior Universal Alignment cult in the Amazonian town of Altamira were convicted for the ritualistic murders of three children and the castration of two others.
-The victims were aged between eight and thirteen years, and they were kidnapped, tortured or killed between 1989 and 1993.
-Their genitals were removed and used in Satanic rituals by 75-year old village clairvoyant, Valentina de Andrade, the leader of the Superior Universal Alignment cult.
+The victims were aged between eight and thirteen years, and they were kidnapped, tortured, or killed between 1989 and 1993.
+Their genitals were removed and used in satanic rituals by 75-year-old village clairvoyant Valentina de Andrade, the leader of the Superior Universal Alignment cult.
 De Andrade had previously been sought by police in Argentina and Uruguay prior to her arrest in Brazil on suspicion of involvement in other satanic ritual killings.

 Following the castration of victims, two doctors involved in the sect removed the victim's other organs for sale on the international black market.
-Other people sentenced in relation to the murders included a former police officer, a businessman and the son of an influential landowner.
-The charges related to the murders of three young children and the attempted murder of another, however, victim's families say that there were at least nineteen other murdered children.
+Other people sentenced in relation to the murders included a former police officer, a businessman, and the son of an influential landowner.
+The charges related to the murders of three young children and the attempted murder of another; however, victims' families say that there were at least nineteen other murdered children.
 The cult is based in Argentina and has branches in Holland.

 Canada

-One of the earliest claims of SRA was made in the book Michelle Remembers co-written by Canadian psychiatrist Lawrence Pazder and Michelle Smith, later Pazder's wife.
-The book detailed a Satanic cult that allegedly operated in Victoria, British Columbia.
+One of the earliest claims of satanic ritual abuse was made in the book Michelle Remembers, co-written by Canadian psychiatrist Lawrence Pazder and Michelle Smith, later Pazder's wife.
+The book detailed a satanic cult that allegedly operated in Victoria, British Columbia.

-A protracted child custody case contested in family court in Hamilton, Ontario, from 1985 to 1987, centred on allegations of Satanic ritual abuse; it was later documented in a book written by a Globe and Mail reporter who was assigned to cover the case.
+A protracted child custody case contested in family court in Hamilton, Ontario, from 1985 to 1987, centred on allegations of satanic ritual abuse; it was later documented in a book written by a Globe and Mail reporter who was assigned to cover the case.

-The Martensville Satanic sex scandal occurred in Martensville, Saskatchewan in 1992, where an allegation of day care sexual abuse hysteria escalated into claims of satanic ritual abuse.
+The Martensville satanic sex scandal occurred in Martensville, Saskatchewan, in 1992, where an allegation of day care sexual abuse hysteria escalated into claims of satanic ritual abuse.